-Austria shall provide the Agency with an initial report on all nuclear material subject to safeguards under this Agreement.
-The initial report shall be dispatched to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.
+The Agency shall be provided with an initial report on all nuclear material subject to safeguards under this Agreement.
+The initial report shall be dispatched by the Government of Ireland to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.

-Austria shall provide the Agency with the following accounting reports for each material balance area:
+The Government of Ireland shall provide the Agency with the following accounting reports for each material balance area: